filecoin-project/fvm-specs/07-errors.md

 # Error Conditions

-This document specifies the error conditions in the FVM and the associated codes.
+This document specifies the error conditions in the FVM and the associated error codes/numbers.

 ## Exit Codes